h4writer/droneshowcreator/docs/discription_start_page.rst

 3.4.1 Main

- *When starting a new layout (= new document), the program will always automatically place a "main scene" in the "scene list".
-This is a blank scene in which the clips are automatically placed.
+ * When starting a new light show (= new document), the program will always automatically place a "main scene" in the "scene list".
+This is an empty scene where the clips will be automatically placed.
 The main scene can always be copied, exported or deleted.
 Use the right mouse button for this.
-The intention of the main scene, however, is that all other scenes come together here and serve as the main scene.
-It is best to create a new scene at the start of your edit, give it a name, place your clips in it and then import them into the "main scene".
-A scene containing clips can therefore be imported into another scene where it can be combined with other clips and scenes ... so these can be used interchangeably.*
+The purpose of the main scene, however, is that all other scenes come together here and this is used as the main scene.
+It's best to create a new scene at the start of your edit, name it, place your clips in it, then import them into the "main scene".
+A scene with clips can therefore be imported into another scene, where it can be combined with other clips and scenes ... so that they can be used interchangeably. *

  .. image:: images/scene_list.jpg